open5e/open5e/source/Spellcasting/spells_a-z/t/true-polymorph.rst

 had before it transformed.
 If it reverts as a result of dropping to 0 hit points, any excess damage carries over to its normal form.
-As long as the excess damage doesn't reduce the creature's normal form to 0 hit points, it isn't knocked unconscious.
+As long as the excess damage doesn't reduce the creature's normal form to 0 hit points, it isn't knocked :ref:`srd:unconscious`.

 The creature is limited in the actions it can perform by the nature of its new form, and it can't speak, cast spells, or take any other action